tangnano20k/.github/profile/README.md

 Discussion group on [Telegram](https://t.me/tangnano20k)

-TEAM members, feel free to fork or create any repository that has a working core or is related to Tang nano 20k
+TEAM members, feel free to fork or create any repository that has a working core or is related to Tang nano 20k.

+Forked repositories with no local commits that are behind upstream repository need to be synced (Sync fork button).
+No team members should visit the upstream repository page for latest commits.

 <!--

 **Here are some ideas to get you started:**